canonical/launchpad-manual/explanation/journey-of-a-change-to-production.rst

 to get the code changes merged.

-While the database patches make their way to production and to the ``master`` branch, it is okay to copy the database patch from the ``db-devel`` branch manually and apply it locally in the development environment to implement and test the code changes.
+While the database patches make their way to production and to the ``master`` branch, one way to test the code and the database changes together is to copy the database patch from the ``db-devel`` branch manually and apply it locally in the development environment to implement and test the corresponding code changes.
+Once the database patch is deployed to the production environment and merged back to the ``master`` branch, the code and the database changes should be tested together in the ``qastaging`` environment before deploying the code changes to production.

 How to deploy the database changes to the production environment?
 -----------------------------------------------------------------